tarekrahman916/service-review-client/README.md

 # `JOHN'S Photography Starter Repository`

-This is an Educational Quizzes Website.
+This is a photographer Website.

 ## `Live Link`